doitsujin/dxvk/README.md

 ninja install
 ```

-The two libraries `dxgi.dll` and `d3d11.dll`as well as some demo executables will be located in `/your/dxvk/directory/bin`.
+The D3D10, D3D11 and DXGI DLLs as well as a shell script to set up DXVK for a specific wine prefix will be located in `/your/dxvk/directory/bin`.

 ## How to use
 In order to set up a wine prefix to use DXVK instead of wined3d globally, run: